magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-41597-error-adding-more-than-one-configurable-product-to-cart.md

 <ins>Steps to reproduce</ins>:

-Add multiple configurable products to the cart using GraphQL mutation `addConfigurableProductsToCart`.
+Add multiple configurable products to the cart using GraphQL mutation: `addConfigurableProductsToCart`.

 <ins>Expected results</ins>: